Hamburg City Hall

 Hamburger Rathaus

-10 interesting facts and figures about the Hamburg City Hall.
+10 interesting facts and figures about Hamburg City Hall

-1. The U-Bahn line U3 runs directly beneath the town hall – without shaking the building.
+1. The U3 underground line runs directly underneath the town hall - without causing any disturbance to the building.

-2. In one of the rooms, there is an oversized model of the city of Hamburg that is regularly updated.
+2. In one of the rooms there is an oversized model of the city of Hamburg, which is regularly updated.

-3. The ceremonial hall has its own ventilation system, which was specifically designed during construction to allow candle smoke to rise upwards.
+3. The ballroom has its own lighting technology, which was designed during construction to allow candle smoke to escape upwards.

-4. The doors in the representative rooms are made of solid oak and are partly over three meters high.
+4. The doors in the representation rooms are made of solid oak and some are over three metres high.

-7. The town hall has a separate bunker access that was established during the Cold War.
+7. The town hall has a separate bunker entrance, which was set up during the Cold War.

-8. The famous Senate staircase in the entrance area was made from Swedish marble.
+8. The famous Senate staircase in the entrance area was made of Swedish marble.

-10. Every year, a large youth parliament is held in the ceremonial hall, where young Hamburg residents discuss real proposals.
+10. Every year, a large Youth Parliament is organised in the festival hall, where young Hamburgers discuss real proposals.

-Who is a visit to the Hamburg City Hall suitable for?
+Who is a visit to Hamburg City Hall suitable for?

-The Town Hall is interesting for everyone who is interested in city history, politics, or architecture – regardless of age.
-School classes can get an exciting behind-the-scenes look during guided tours, while history enthusiasts especially appreciate the many details and symbols.
-It is also worth a stop for visitors to Hamburg – not least because of the architecture and its central location.
+The town hall is interesting for anyone who is interested in city history, politics or architecture - regardless of age.
+School classes can take an exciting look behind the scenes on guided tours, while those interested in history will appreciate the many details and symbolism.
+The stopover is also worthwhile for visitors to Hamburg, if only because of the architecture and central location.

-The barrier-free design also allows people with mobility restrictions to visit.
-And for photographers, it's not only the façade that is worth capturing, but also the view from the Town Hall Market towards the Alster – especially in the evening light.
+The barrier-free design also enables people with mobility impairments to visit.
+And for photographers, not only the façade but also the view from the Rathausmarkt towards the Alster - especially in the evening light - is worthwhile.

 Category Price